Nikon D3 vs Df

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3 was succeeded by the Nikon D4.
+Both the D3 and the Df have been discontinued, but can regularly be found used on eBay.
+The D3 was replaced by the Nikon D4, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what is the bottom line?
 Is the Nikon D3 better than the Nikon Df or vice versa?
 The listing below highlights the relative strengths of the two models.